 - Write in a journal.
 Journaling, as part of your treatment, may improve your mood by allowing you to express pain, anger, fear or other emotions.

-- Read reputable self-help books.
-Your doctor or therapist may be able to recommend helpful books.
+- Read reputable self-help books and websites.
+Your doctor or therapist may be able to recommend helpful resources.

-- Locate helpful organizations.
-Many organizations, such as the National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA), offer education, support groups, counseling and other resources to help with depression.
-Employee assistance programs and religious organizations may also offer help for mental health concerns.
+- Locate helpful groups.
+Many organizations, such as the National Alliance on Mental Illness (NAMI) and the Depression and Bipolar Support Alliance (DBSA), offer education, support groups, counseling and other resources.
+Employee assistance programs and religious groups also may offer help for mental health concerns.

 - Learn ways to relax and manage your stress.
-Examples include meditation, progressive muscle relaxation, yoga and tai chi.
+Examples include meditation, progressive muscle relaxation, guided imagery, yoga and tai chi.

 - Structure your time.
 Plan your day.
 You may find it helps to make a list of daily tasks, use sticky notes as reminders or use a planner to stay organized.